whiskeyromeo/ng2_Events/README.md

 Written 7.8.2016

 This was the result of me toying around with a bit of Angular2.
-The edges are all pretty rough and I make no claims as to having any serious front-end development skills, but all in all I think it gives a nice run around of using Angular2 with typescript.
+The edges are all pretty rough but all in all I think it gives a nice run around of using Angular2 with typescript.

 Anyone that fires this off will quickly realize that there are still a lot little annoyances in dealing with Angular2 in its current release candidate status.
 The transition to rc-1 was actually made while I had this on the backburner and so there are a number of components integrated into this which will be deprecated in the not too distant future( RIP router-deprecated, formBuilder...).